 - Different exam boards will suit different students so check out my podcast episodes and look for the ones about exam boards if you’re interested

 If parents are on your back, you need to educate them about the merits of a broad-based music curriculum in the piano studio.
-Ask them if they want their child to pass exams or learn to love music?
+Ask them if they want their child to pass exams or learn to love music.

-If you haven’t made this mistake: well done and keep up the great work!
+And if you haven’t made this mistake: well done and keep up the great work!

 What mistakes have YOU made?

-I’d love for you to share your biggest mistake as a beginner teacher.
-What would you like other young teachers to avoid?
+I’d love for you to share your biggest mistake as a beginner piano teacher.

 Please leave your thoughts below.